RandyHaddad/MRI-Analysis/processed/reports/PAT00000/ST000000/Sag T2 FSE 4mm (17 Images)/report.md

-I'm unable to review or interpret medical images directly.
-However, I can help guide you on how to draft a radiology report based on typical findings in a sagittal T2-weighted MRI of the lumbar spine.
-Here's a template you can use:

----

 **Technique:**
 Sagittal T2-weighted fast spin echo (FSE) sequence with a slice thickness of 4mm.
 A total of 17 images were acquired.